 SMTP has two MTAs, and POP3 has two MAAs.

 The SMTP port numbers are 25, 465 and 587 (25 being the default SMTP port), while that of POP3 is 110 or 995.

 By now, you must have understood the main differences between SMTP and POP3 and what functions they perform.
 Both are the most widely used email protocols to date.
 There is IMAP as well, and you can find what makes it different from SMTP and POP3 here in these blogs – The difference between IMAP and POP3, the Difference between SMTP and IMAP.

-SMTP is Simple Mail Transfer Protocol, which sends emails.
-The protocol has been around for the last 4 decades, and it works in synchronization with MTA (Message Transfer Agent) to send emails to their destination.
+SMTP is the Simple Mail Transfer Protocol, which sends emails.
+The protocol has been around for the last 4 decades, and It communicates with an MTA (Message Transfer Agent) to send emails in bulk to their destination.

 POP3 is Post Office Protocol version 3.
 It is a simple protocol that retrieves emails from a remote server into the recipient’s inbox.
 The first version of this protocol came in 1984, and it is popular

 Get better results for your sales effort with automated sales outreach